YahalomZaks/Maaser/README.md

 # maasroti

-A multilingual Next.js application for tracking income and donations in accordance with the Ma'aser (tithing) practice.
+A multilingual Next.js application for tracking income and donations in accordance with the maaser (tithing) practice.
 The platform combines onboarding flows, dashboards, activity logging, and Better Auth powered authentication.

 ## Getting Started